-In the shift left testing approach, the testing team is involved early in the project lifecycle.
+In the shift-left testing approach, the testing team is involved early in the project lifecycle.
 From the initial phases i.e. requirements gathering and analysis part, testers are included in the discussions.

 They can be asked to review the requirements specifications to find any missing and ambiguous requirements.
-By the time the development phase starts, testers are clear with the requirements and they can start working on the test scenarios and test cases.
+By the time the development phase starts, testers are clear with the requirements.
+They can start working on the test scenarios and test cases.

 Types of Shift Left Approach